Partial Differential Equations is All You Need for Generating Neural Architectures -- A Theory for Physical Artificial Intelligence Systems: Neural Partial Differential Equations

 where $\nabla ^{2}$ is the Laplace operator, $k^2$ is the eigenvalue, and $U$ is the eigenfunction.
 When the equation is applied to waves, $k$ is known as the wave number.
 The Helmholtz equation has a variety of applications in physics, including the wave equation and the diffusion equation.

 A wave is said to be paraxial if its wavefront normals are paraxial rays.
-In paraxial Optics, parabolic approximation, also called slowly varying envelope approximation (SVEA)\cite{Svelto1974}, is utilized.
-In the paraxial approximation of the Helmholtz equation\cite{photonics2019}, the complex amplitude $U$ is expressed as
+In paraxial Optics, parabolic approximation, also called slowly varying envelope approximation (SVEA)~\cite{Svelto1974}, is utilized.
+In the paraxial approximation of the Helmholtz equation~\cite{photonics2019}, the complex amplitude $U$ is expressed as

-where $u$ represents the complex-valued amplitude which modulates the sinusoidal plane wave represented by the exponential factor.
+where $u$ represents the complex-valued amplitude modulating the sinusoidal plane wave represented by the exponential factor.
 Then under a suitable assumption, $u$ approximately solves

-where $\nabla_{T}^2==\partial ^{2}/\partial x^{2}+\partial ^{2}/\partial y^{2} $ is the transverse Laplacian operator.
+where $\nabla_{T}^2 =: \partial ^{2}/\partial x^{2}+\partial ^{2}/\partial y^{2} $ is the transverse Laplacian operator.

-This is a parabolic partial differential equation, it represents waves propagating in directions significantly different from the z-direction.
-And it has important applications in optics science, where it provides solutions that describe the propagation of electromagnetic waves in the form of either paraboloidal waves\cite{Guo1990AOS} or Gaussian beams\cite{Guo1990}\cite{Guo1999Dynamics}.
+This is a PPDE, representing waves propagating in directions significantly different from the $z$-direction.
+In addition, it has important applications in optics science, by offering solutions that describe the propagation of electromagnetic waves in the form of either paraboloidal waves~\cite{Guo1990AOS} or Gaussian beams~\cite{Guo1990}\cite{Guo1999Dynamics}.